wds4/tribal-tapestry/experiment/virtueSignal.md

 # Motivation

-The motivaiton of engaging in a virtue signel is to gain acceptance by the tribe.
+The primary motivaiton of engaging in a virtue signel is to broadcast allegiance to the tribe.
+The need to be accepted, the fundamental need to _belong_, is what motivates the creation and propagation of most virtue signals.
+In some cases, people may use virtue signaling to test someone else's allegiance to the tribe.
+But more often it is the case that people use virtue signals to broadcast their own allegiance to the tribe.

 # Mechanism